-2019 Compliance Guide for the Federal Drivers' Hours of Service (HOS) Regulations.
+2020 Compliance Guide for the Federal Drivers' Hours of Service (HOS) Regulations

 Over the last decade the federal drivers' Hours of Service (HOS) regulations have been subject to numerous court actions and Congressional meddling.
-Once again, there are recent new revisions to the HOS rules including the confusing 30-minute break, the 34-hour restart provision, as well as when a mixer driver does or doesn't need to use logs.
-Do you know how these changes impacts your drivers?
-Is your company in compliance?
-Do you know how to be compliant?
+Once again, there are revisions to the HOS rules, do you know how to be compliant?
 The HOS Guide will explain what the law is, how the industry is impacted, and what your company and drivers need to do, or not do, to be compliant.
 The HOS Guide also covers the new ready mixed concrete driver compliance scenario for Electronic Logging Devices or ELDs.
-New to this year's Guide is guidance on how to extend mixer truck HOS flexibilities to other commercial motor vehicles in your fleet, such as haul trucks and cement tankers.

 NRMCA's Drivers' Hours of Service Regulations Compliance Guide has all the answers to help you and your company be prepared to comply with Hours of Service regulations.